Xtraball/Siberian/README.md

 Our standalone modules are tracked into the folder `modules` every module has it's own git, and is versioned independantly of the Siberian Editions

-# SiberianCMS command-line interface Help
+# Siberian command-line interface Help

 Available commands are: